-In October 2021, Walnut Hill School for the Arts Board of Trustees approved the appointment of Eric Barber as Walnut Hill's next Head of School.
-Barber will join Walnut Hill in the summer of 2022, taking over from Antonio Viva, who has led the School since 2010.
+This past fall, Walnut Hill School for the Arts Board of Trustees approved the appointment of Eric Barber as Walnut Hill's next Head of School.
+Barber joined Walnut Hill in July 2022, taking over from Antonio Viva, who has led the School since 2010.

 Dear Members of the Walnut Hill Community,

 We are thrilled to announce that the Board of Trustees has unanimously approved the selection of Eric Barber as the 13th Head of Walnut Hill School for the Arts.
 Eric joins our community on July 1, 2022, succeeding Antonio Viva, who has served our school tirelessly and passionately for over a decade.